-We as a community have chatted about gynecologic cancer risks, the genetics of cancer (Genetics and Personalized Medicine) and most recently held a chat on Genetic Counselors and Understanding Gyn Cancer Risk.
-But this week gives us the opportunity to share additional resources and information on hereditary ovarian and breast cancers.
+We as a community have chatted about gynecologic cancer risks, the genetics of cancer (Genetics and Personalized Medicine) and Genetic Counselors and Understanding Gyn Cancer Risk.
+HBOC week gives us another opportunity to share resources and information on hereditary ovarian and breast cancers.

 About 15% of the ovarian cancers diagnosed are due to germline (inherited and passed on to offspring) mutations in the BRCA1 and BRCA2 genes.
 Having these mutations increases the risk of ovarian cancer by 15-50%.
 “Nearly one-third of women with hereditary ovarian carcinoma have no close relatives with cancer, and 35% of women with hereditary ovarian carcinoma are older than 60 years at diagnosis”(NCI).

 The Society of Gynecologic Oncology released a Clinical Practice statement in 2014 stating that all women diagnosed with ovarian, tubal and primary peritoneal cancer regardless of age or family history should receive counseling and be offered a genetic test. (https://www.sgo.org/clinical-practice/guidelines/genetic-testing-for-ovarian-cancer/)